ONEcampaign/Lost-Potential-Tracker/README.md

 ## Repository structure and Information

 STATA version 15+ is needed in order to reproduce the analysis.
-The analysis needs to be updated approximately once a year when new learning poverty data is available (*last updated in April 2021, next update due in September 2021*).
+The analysis needs to be updated approximately once a year when new learning poverty data is available or when new UN Population estimates become available (*last updated in April 2021, next update due in September 2021 as new learning poverty data will be released by the World Bank*).
 Most of the analysis can be conducted automatically by running `.do` files.
 Updates to the model may require manually downloading new population data from UNDESA (when available).

 The repository includes the following subfolders:
  - Data